nguyenchiencong/godot-lsp-bridge/README.md

 # godot-lsp-bridge

-A TCP-to-stdio bridge that allows standard LSP clients to communicate with Godot's embedded LSP server.
+A TCP-to-stdio bridge that connects AI coding assistants to Godot's LSP server for GDScript diagnostics.

-## Why?
+## Purpose

-Godot's LSP server only accepts TCP connections, but many LSP clients (like OpenCode, Neovim's built-in LSP, etc.) expect to communicate with language servers via stdio.
-This bridge translates between the two.
+This bridge is designed for **AI coding tools** like [OpenCode](https://opencode.ai) that need GDScript error feedback.
+It forwards diagnostics (errors and warnings) from Godot's LSP server to the AI, enabling it to detect and fix issues in your GDScript code.

+**Note:** This bridge focuses on diagnostics for AI workflows.
+Features like code completion, go-to-definition, and hover documentation are passed through but are not the primary use case.

 ## Installation